NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 To configure your Hotspot, you will require the Helium Network application installed on a Mobile Phone, and for you to have gone through the account setup process to continue.

+> Nebra Hotspots require the following ports to be port forwarded on your network , [Please check here](../security.md)

 **Step 1:** Open the Helium application and login, then press hotspots.

 **Step 2:** Next click Set up Hotspot, from here you will want to select Nebra Indoor Hotspot.